mtti/mhp/README.md

 Commands:

 * `generate` The default if no command is given.
 Generate an MHP site in the current working directory.
+    * `--noclean` A comma-separated list of file paths relative to the output directory which should not be deleted during post-generate cleanup.
 * `init` Create a base MHP project in the current working directory.
     * `--overwrite` Overwrite existing files with their base versions.
 This is intended for use in MHP's development, you probably won't need it.
 * `serve` Start a HTTP server to serve the contents of the output directory.